Explore the Convenience and Competitive Rates of Dealership Finance Options

 Should you be trading a vehicle in on a new car loan prepare the title and registration papers ahead of time to verify proof of ownership and any other documents to evaluate the vehicles worth as this will impact how much financing you receive.

-The attraction of dealer finance is that it is quick, and provided you supply the correct documentation, it is usually a very simple application.
-Once you have completed the initial application documentation, and details of the vehicle you wish to purchase are final, the finance company will review and respond with conditional approval in as little as 1-2 days.
+The attraction of dealer finance is that it is quick and provided you supply the correct documentation a very simple application.
+Once you have completed the initial application documentation and details of the vehicle you wish to purchase the finance company will review and respond with conditional approval in as little as 1-2 days.
 You will then be asked to provide the supporting documentation such as proof of ID, income, residence and bank statements for verification.

 A loan contract is then drawn up with details such as repayment terms, balloon payments if applicable, interest rate and the total amount you will repay over the full term.
 Once reviewed and signed the finance company pays the dealer and you collect your new vehicle.

 Wading through financial products and providers when purchasing a new vehicle can be overwhelming.
-Do not feel pressured to sign the first finance agreement you’re offered, as these loans will be part of your life for anywhere between 2-5 years, and you really want to secure the best finance terms for that period.
+Do not feel pressurized to sign the first finance agreement, these loans are anywhere between 2-5 years and you really want to secure the best finance terms for that period.

-Remember to check the duration of the interest rate you are offered.
-While you may be presented a low interest rate,, this may only be valid for the first year and may affect the repayments once that period has expired.
+Remember to check the duration of the interest rate you have been offered.
+While it may be a low-interest rate for now, this may only be valid for the first year and may affect the repayments once that period has expired.

 If you have a trade-in, consider the actual value of the car you are trading in.
 Often the capital raised from a private sale outweighs settling for less on the trade in, in lei of a lower interest rate.

-Do not be fooled when you see ‘no down payment’ as almost all loans of this type will require you to provide some sort of security, and the lack of down payment will be compensated by an inflated monthly payment term.
+Do not be fooled when you see ‘no down payment’ almost all loans will require you to provide some sort of security.
+The lack of down payment will be compensated by an inflated monthly payment term.
 The more substantial your deposit the more favourable interest rates and lower monthly repayments will be.

 Understand what you can afford and have realistic expectations before you start looking for a vehicle or discussing finance.
 It’s very easy to walk out of a dealership having made an emotional commitment rather than a sound financial one.

-This will depend on the finance contract negotiated with the dealer (and lender).
-Many vehicle loans are secured with a fixed interest rate, and the lenders will place restrictions on whether you can repay the principal loan early.
-Early settlement is often accompanied by a penalty payment.
+This will depend on the finance contract negotiated.
+Many vehicle loans are secured with a fixed interest rate and lenders place restrictions around whether you can repay the principal loan early.
+Often early settlement is accompanied by a penalty payment.
 Ask how your dealer calculates the interest.
-If it will be anything other than simple interest or compound interest it’s best to look for a second opinion.
+If it will be anything other than simple interest or compound interest its best to look for a second opinion.

 Yes, there are additional costs to consider such as mandatory insurance premiums and registration fees to facilitate the transfer of ownership.
 Stamp duties are levied by the Australian government which are once off taxes payable on transfer of ownership and the amount is calculated on the purchase value of the vehicle.

-You should never feel intimidated to question all aspects of your loan.
+You should never feel intimidated to question all aspects of your loan after all you are repaying it.
 Be specific with asking about inclusions and ad on products such as warranty costs, servicing plans and additional insurance coverage that may be included in the loan agreement.

-When you secured the original loan, a minimum amount was agreed upon, and provided the repayment is not less than the original amount, it can be amended.
+When you secured the original loan, a minimum amount was agreed to and provided the repayment is not less than the original amount it can be amended.
 The billing cycle can also be changed from a weekly to fortnightly or monthly debit.

 Any dealership will hold security over the vehicle until paid for in full.
 You are therefore obligated to repay your loan upon the sale of the vehicle.
 You can ask for details on how to make the final settlement payment from your financer.